kexiZeroing/kexiZeroing.github.io/src/posts/learn-from-advent-of-vue-2022.md

 `v-if` vs. `v-show`: Generally speaking, `v-if` has higher toggle costs while `v-show` has higher initial render costs.
 For example, if you have a tabs component, that some tab contains a heavy component.
 Using `v-if`, it will get the component destroyed and re-created when switching tabs.
 Using `v-show`, you will need to pay the mounting cost on the initial render even you haven't switch to that tab yet.

 ### Use Composables
+> Similar idea to "Copy JSX?
+Create a component.
+Copy logic?
+Create a hook."

 ```js
 // composables/itemComparison.js
 import { ref } from 'vue'